WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-01-implement-aad-authentication-to-access-azure-sql-databases.md

 ## Improving the Test Application

 The test application can retrieve data using the AAD authentication but the code is not pretty yet.
-Especially the part where the tenant Id is hardcoded into the authentication provider.
+Especially the part where the tenant Id is hard-coded into the authentication provider.
 Let's improve this code a bit.

 First add a new property, TenantId to the appsettings.json file.